Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Barbara Streisand and Kathryn Bigelow: Film industry firsts

 In 1984, Barbra Streisand became the first woman ever to win a Golden Globe Award for Best Director.
 The film was Yentl, in which Streisand starred, playing a woman pretending to be a man.
 In 2010, Kathryn Bigelow became the first woman ever to win an Oscar for Best Director.
 The film was The Hurt Locker, and one of the other nominees was Bigelow’s ex-husband James Cameron for Avatar.
+They might be fictional, but the 10 strongest female literary characters of all time will inspire you.

 Julie Taymor and Cyndi Lauper: Theater world firsts